Totally in awe is the only way to describe my state at 1:00 am on the eve of my sister’s birthday, as I stared at my work.

 But what surprised me most was what I found floating just above the newspapers on the floor…

-A nest of gold filaments so beautiful I wanted it to crown the center of my cake.
+A web of gold filaments so beautiful I wanted it to crown the center of my cake.

 Alas!
 By 2:00pm the next day, the web had dissolved into a sticky unpleasantness.
-I washed it down the drain.
 The candied nuts were still presentable, though.
 They made a lovely crown for the cake.
-Janet’s nuts were not as brown as mine.
-Next time, I’ll try to stop the cooking a little earlier.

 Scissors came in handy to cut the nest down and separate the hardened sugar strands from one another.
-Clean-up took about half an hour…
+Clean-up took another half hour…

-So that’s the story of how it took 2 hours from start to finish in the middle of the night to decorate a birthday cake.
+And that’s how it took 2 hours from start to finish in the middle of the night to decorate a birthday cake.
 Next time, I’ll do better :).

 Nutty gluten-free birthday cake with fruit and cream